Zamiell/isaac-faq/item-starts.md

 - It is not a damage multiplier, but the large tear size and piercing is multiplicative in that you will often hit many enemies with one shot.
 - This is the only item upon that changes the rolling strategy such that you may want to roll a speed up for a tears up (at base speed).
 - Tammy's Head becomes very strong with this.

-#### Dead Eye

-- Don't be overly conservative with the amount of tears that you fire, especially after getting a tears up, as you will not lose the multiplier on every missed shot.

 #### Cricket's Body